-Find & Replace in files
+Find & replace in files

-Infix Pro can automatically perform a Find & Replace operation on multiple files.
-This can be useful when the same changes need to be made to many files.
+Infix Pro can automatically perform a Find & Replace (text or hyperlinks) operation on multiple files.

-Choose Edit->Find & Replace In Files... to open the dialogue.
+Choose Edit->Find & Replace->Replace In Files... to open the dialogue.
 There does not have to be a document already open in order to access the dialogue.

 Click to open and view the selected document.
 If already processed, Infix will open the processed version